-ICT with Industry 2019 will be held from January 21 to 25 in the Lorentz centre in Leiden.
+ICT with Industry 2019 took place from January 21 to 25 2019 in the Lorentz centre in Leiden.

-The call for participation has been published here.
+The call for participation of ICT with Industry 2019 is available here.

 We have selected five cases for this edition of ICTwI, which are detailed below.

 (Semi-) Automatic Cataloguing of Textual Cultural Heritage Objects

 In collaboration with Iris Hendrickx, Radboud University